bufanda/discord_bot/Readme.md

         -> publish_bunkers: 0 = disable, 1 = enable.
 When enabled will report bunker activations to SCUM_LOG_FEED_CHANNEL
         -> publish_kills: 0 = disable, 1 = enable.
 When enabled will report kills to SCUM_LOG_FEED_CHANNEL
         -> publish_admin_log: 0 = disable, 1 = enable.
 When enabled Admin action will be published in SCUM_LOG_FEED_CHANNEL
+        -> publish_chat: 0 = disabel, 1 = enable.
+When enabled chat messages will be posted in configured channels
       - BOT_ADMIN_USER can contact the bot in DM to execute config command
     * !audit age <age> - Audit Admin log
        -> <age> can be in days or month (e.g. !audit 14d, !audit 3m)